Database Model Usage (Laravel Style)

 /**

-* Add a new record to the user table.
+* Add a new record in the user table

 *